 Activewear company ASOS and media organization GLAAD partnered together to create a clothing and apparel line that donates a portion of the purchase to fight against discrimination.
 The collection is for GLAAD’s & Together campaign, which calls for communities to work together for inclusive culture.
 Everything from bags to hoodies to rings are included in the collaboration.

-Key Takeaway: This collaboration gives consumers a reason to feel good about their purchase.
+This collaboration gives consumers a reason to feel good about their purchase.
 GLAAD can expand their digital platform to apparel, and ASOS benefits from the sales.
 By partnering with a widely recognized company like ASOS, GLAAD benefits by gaining more recognition for their organization and their mission to promote inclusion!
 Not to mention, this custom apparel can be thought of as promotional items for business, both for ASOS and GLAAD.

 12. Target and Lily Pulitzer

 Brands typically partner up for strategic reasons, whether it’s charitable or beneficial to their own company.
 When two companies collaborate, there are several benefits each organization gets to reap from the experience.
 They’re bringing their own insight and creativity, which in turn, is what makes a collaboration successful for both parties involved.

 When brands come together for a partnership, they are bringing their fan bases with them.
 Basically, this can double the audience for a brand because they are associated with an entire second set of fans from the partner company.